 Delaying the Aging Process

 Walking can improve the memory and cognitive abilities of the elderly.
 Physical exercise helps increase the size of the hippocampus.
 At the same time, a sedentary lifestyle reduces the hippocampus and leads to memory loss.
-So walk every day to increase the power of your memory dramatically.

 Helping with Vitamin D Absorption